welsakka/totletradingbot/README.md

 *Token's market cap / Aggregated market cap*

+The chosen wallet makes a POST request to Totle's exchange for purchasing tokens.
+Rebalancing the wallet can be achieved by liquidating the entire account at the end of some time period, or by utilizing Totle's swap endpoint.

 All code is written in python, and imports various libraries for help.
-Bots.py is meant to be the main driver.
+To start the bot, run Bot.py

 ### How could this project be targeted at consumers/businesses?
 ETF's are known to be a reliable way for any investor/institution to gain exposure in a selected market.
 As opposed to